-The darkness is coming.
+The Yunai are coming for you.
 Stay safe and out of sight.
 This missive contains a magical link to my location.
 Use it.
 We’ll talk soon.

-The letter slipped out of a dark portal, no bigger than my hand, and landed atop the table where I was eating my late morning brunch.
-I flipped it open, and I was immidiately confused.
+The letter slipped out of a magical portal, one that was no bigger than my hand, and landed atop the table where I was eating my late morning brunch.
+I flipped it open, and I was immediately confused.
 I read it once.
 I read it again.
 I hadn’t heard from Kaellax in years.
 Honestly, I wasn’t even sure she was still alive, yet here it was…

-We were just one day out from our assault on Backrock Foundry.
+We were just one day out from our assault on Spirehand Foundry.

-I heard the sound of metal armor and turned to see Iliera stepping inside the inn’s tavern.
+I heard the sound of metal armor and turned to see Iliera stepping inside the tavern.
 She looked as determined as always, but when she saw me, her face warmed and she offered me a smile.
-She posed for me, and I realized she was wearing her new armor, crafted by the finest blacksmiths in Embaari Village.
-It was made of metal and jewels that had been passed down through her family since they had abandoned their home world of Argus millennia ago.
-It was a great pride for her to wear it now as she fought to save Draenor from the Iron Horde.
+She posed for me, and I realized she was wearing her new armor, crafted by the finest blacksmiths from Ember’s Light village.
+It was made of enchanted metal, and contained power crystals that had been passed down through her family for ages.
+It was a great pride for her to wear it now as she fought.

 “How does it look?” she asked.
 “Will I strike fear into the hearts of my enemies?”